Lassi-Ahonen/lassi-ahonen.github.io/_posts/Portfolio/2025-04-05-TextureChannelPacker.md

 Programming language: <span class="highlighted">C#</span>
 {: .font-med }

-Engine: <span class="highlighted">Unity</span>
+Engine: <i class="fa-brands fa-unity"></i> <span class="highlighted">Unity</span>
 {: .font-med }

 ---

 ## Project

-Texture channel packer is a tool for creating packed textures.
-It can take four input textures for each Red, Green, Blue and Alpha channels of the output and fill those color channels from the input textures and color channels.
+Texture channel packer is an Unity editor tool for creating packed textures.
+It can take up to four input textures for each Red, Green, Blue and Alpha channels of the output and fill those color channels from the input textures and color channels.

 ### Key features